 From that casemate the road turns sharply and comes to a cutting in the rock, then after two more sharp turns, it iioroaches the edge of the precipice, rises up to a small landing and only then turns to the gates.

-in gates were located at the start of a corridor – like passage hewn into the rock.
+The main gates were located at the start of a corridor – like passage hewn into the rock.
 Traces of the gates arrangements have survived to this day.
 Double-winged and opening inwards, they were locked with the help of wooden bars whose ends were slotted into the passage walls.
 The lower bar was fixed into the eastern wall (a square seat) while the upper one fitted into the western wall.
 The bars were used during a siege.

 The passage into the town behind the gates is hewn into rock and makes the beginning of the main street.
 In the western wall of the passage two caves are found.
 The southern one could be premises for a gate-keeper, while from the northern cave you could ascend to the gate-tower.